WeskerYuan/flydan/doc/ReadMe.txt

 I. Run the onboard script on an multi-copter drone. ===========================
 i.
 Hardware Requirement
     Components:
-    1. A multi-copter using Pixhawk as its flight controller.
+    1. A multi-copter drone using Pixhawk as its flight controller.
-    2. A mini linux companion computer. (e.g. Raspberry Pi)
+    2. A mini Linux companion computer. (e.g. Raspberry Pi)
     3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)
         Note: Zigbee's are not recommended as they are relatively slow and have small data throughput volume.
 Zigbee modules tend to get stuck often.
             The XBee Pro S1 with DIJI Mesh firmware is tested to be working very well.
-A new hardware upgrade by DIJI unifies XBee and Zigbee to `S2C` version, which are now compatible across all the DIJI product lines.
+A new hardware upgrade by DIJI unifies XBee and Zigbee to "S2C" version, which are now compatible across all the DIJI product lines.
     4. (Optional) A USB-TTL adapter (e.g. FT232, CP2102/CP2104, do not use PL2303)
     5. (Optional) A 3-pin twisted UART cable.